guidanoli/cptk/README.md

 ## Motivation

 Competitive Programming demands not only knowledge about data structures, algorithms and mathematics, but also about programming languages.
-After all, what value does a good idea have if it cannot be properly executed?
+After all, what value does a good idea have if it cannot be properly implemented?

-Some languages are good for low level tasks, others are just easier to quickly hack something together.
+Some languages are better for low level tasks, others are just easier to quickly hack something together.
-Not far from the real world, competitions tend to challenge their participants with all kinds of problems.
+Still, programming competitions tend to challenge participants with all kinds of problems.
-That's why, even though some languages are preffered for generic problem solving tasks, many other languages are also relevant.
+That's why, even though some "swiss-knife" languages are preffered for tackling all sorts of tasks, languages crafted for special types of problems are equally relevant.

 The problem is: keeping a polyglot development environment consistent and tidy is oftentimes harder than it may seem.
 What this toolkit promotes is an abstraction for developing with different programming languages at once.
-You can think of it as the console interface of a very simple integrated development environment.
+You can think of it as a console interface of a very simple integrated development environment.

 ## Dependencies